mr-jungchoi/falcon-helm/helm-charts/falcon-platform/README.md

 - OAuth client credentials (Client ID + Secret)

 ### Global Configuration
-Global settings apply to all components unless overridden by component specific values.
+Global settings apply to all components and will override component specific values.
+If you want to customize the following values for each component, leave the global values blank.

 | Parameter                        | Default | Description                                                                                        |
 |----------------------------------|---------|----------------------------------------------------------------------------------------------------|